slog-rs/slog/README.md

 ```

 `slog v1` (versions `1.x.y`) is a previous stable major release.
 No new development
-is planed, but bugfixes and PRs are always welcome.
+is planned, but bugfixes and PRs are always welcome.

 ### Features & technical documentation

-Most of interesting documentation is using rustdoc itself.
+Most of the interesting documentation is using rustdoc itself.

-You can view on [docs.rs/slog for v1](https://docs.rs/slog/1/) or [docs.rs/slog
+You can view it at [docs.rs/slog for v1](https://docs.rs/slog/1/) or [docs.rs/slog
 for v2](https://docs.rs/slog/2/).

 ### Terminal output example